ricsanfre/pi-cluster/docs/_docs/metallb.md

 In bare-metal kubernetes clusters, like the one I am building, "LoadBalancer" services will remain in the “pending” state indefinitely when created.
 See in previous output of `kubectl get services` command how `traefik` LoadBAlancer service "External IP" is "pending".

-For Bare-metal cluster only two optios remain availale for managing incoming traffic to the cluster: “NodePort” and “externalIPs” services.
+For Bare-metal cluster, only two options remain available for managing incoming traffic to the cluster: “NodePort” and “externalIPs” services.
 Both of these options have significant downsides for production use, which makes bare-metal clusters second-class citizens in the Kubernetes ecosystem.

 MetalLB provides a network load balacer that can be integrated with standard network equipment, so that external services on bare-metal clusters can be accesible using a pool of "external" ip addresses.